mireianievas/PySQM/README.txt

 HOW IT WORKS
 ============

-In a first step, the program tries to connect with the SQM photometer and takes some 'tests' measures (metadata/information, calibration and data) to check that the device is working as expected.
+In a first step, the program tries to connect to the SQM photometer and takes some 'tests' measures (metadata/information, calibration and data) to check that the device is working as expected.

 After that, the program begins data acdquisition.
-In each iteration, it checks whether it's daytime, and in this case new data is taken.
+In each iteration, it checks whether it is night-time.
+In that case new data is taken.

 Each N measurements, the main program calls a plotting function to generate a graphical representation of the current nightly data.